With Alexander Ivashkin: editor of Contemplating Shostakovich: Life, Music and Film (Ashgate, 2012).

 Volume 7 in the series Fifteenth Century Liturgical Music of Early English Church Music (to be published by Stainer and Bell).

-“Organs and Instrumental Performance at the Collegiate Church of St Omer, Northern France, in the Later Middle Ages”, in Stewart Carter and Timothy J. McGee (eds.), Instruments, Ensembles, and Repertory,1300-1600: Essays in Honor of Keith Polk (Turnhout: Brepols, in press).
+“Organs and Instrumental Performance at the Collegiate Church of St Omer, Northern France, in the Later Middle Ages”, in Stewart Carter and Timothy J. McGee (eds.), Instruments, Ensembles, and Repertory,1300-1600: Essays in Honor of Keith Polk (Turnhout: Brepols, 2014).

 “Johannes Sohier dit Fede and St. Omer: A Story of Pragmatic Sanctions”, in Fabrice Fitch and Jacobijn Kiel (eds.), Essays on Music and Musicians in Honour of David Fallows: Bon jour, bon an, et bonne estraine (Woodbridge: Boydell and Brewer, 2011).